DeathcoinOfficial/Deathcoin/index.md

 Deathcoin - you can use it for a funeral, veneration of the dead or donation.
 Do not bring flowers to a funeral, it is not environmentally friendly.
 Harness the power of Blockchain technology and send some real currency to your loved one.
 Insert Deathcoins into the coffin.

+### A fairer financial system

+Today, billions of people can’t open bank accounts, others have their loan blocked.
+Deathcoin's decentralized finance (DeFi) system never sleeps or discriminates.
+With just an internet connection, you can send, receive, borrow, earn interest, and even stream funds anywhere in the world.

 ### Get started
 [Deathcoin official website](https://deathcoinofficial.github.io/Deathcoin/) is your portal into the world of Deathcoin.
 The tech is new and ever-evolving – it helps to have a guide.
 Here's what we recommend you do if you want to dive in.